 By Bruce Ingram/For Sun-Times Media

-Pantelion presents a film written and directed by Kuno Becker.
-Running time: 84 minutes.
-Rated R (for strong bloody violence, a sexual assault and language throughout).
-Opens Friday at AMC Showplace Cicero 14.
+Lionsgate presents a film directed by Chad Stahelski and written by Derek Kolstad.
+Running time: 101 minutes.
+Rated R (for strong and bloody violence throughout, language and brief drug use).
+Opens Friday at local theaters.